Cause

 Prevention/control measures

-Disease in beef calves may result from contaminated water courses in pastured cattle during summer months where there is no other water supply.
+Disease in grazing calves may result from contaminated water courses in pastured cattle during summer months where there is no other water supply.
 Fence off all surface water wherever possible and supply piped water to water troughs.

 As survival of oocysts is possible from one year to another - calving on the same pasture each year may increase the risk of coccidiosis.